NemProject/azure-quickstart-templates/docker-nem/README.md

 * `adminPassword`: self-explanatory.
 Be aware that Azure requires passwords to have One upper case, one lower case, a special character, and a number
 * `vmSize`: The type of VM that you want to use for the node.
 The default size is D1 (1 core 3.5GB RAM) but you can change that if you expect to run workloads that require more RAM or CPU resources.
 * `location`: The region where the VM should be deployed to
+* `nemnet`: The network you will be using i.e. test- or mainnet.

 # NEM Deployment Steps
 1. Get your node's IP